wedaa/LongTail-Log-Analysis/README.md

 You do NOT need wordlists to run LongTail, but it is interesting.
 No major functionality depends on them.

+LongTail is "easy" to install, but is "non-trivial" to install.
+AGAIN: Reasonable system administration skills are required to run and install this software.

 Licensing
 --------------
 LongTail is a /var/log/messages and access_log analyzer